-PUBLIC HEARING AND ROLLBACK TAX RATE
+PUBLIC HEARING AND ROLLBACK TAX RATE. . .
 In setting its annual tax rate, the governing body of a school district generally cannot adopt a tax rate exceeding the district's "rollback tax rate" without approval by a majority of the voters voting at an election approving the higher rate.
-The tax rate consists of two components: (1) a rate for funding of maintenance and operation expenditures and (2) a rate for debt service.
+The tax rate consists of two components: (1) a rate for funding of maintenance and operations expenditures and (2) a rate for debt service.
 The rollback tax rate for a school district is the lesser of (A) the sum of (1) the product of the district's "State Compression Percentage" for that year multiplied by \$1.50, (2) the rate of \$0.04, (3) any rate increase above the rollback tax rate in prior years that were approved by voters, and (4) the district's current debt rate, or (B) the sum of (1) the district's effective maintenance and operations tax rate, (2) the product of the district's State Compression Percentage for that year multiplied by \$0.06; and (3) the district's current debt rate (see "CURRENT PUBLIC SCHOOL FINANCE SYSTEM - Local Funding for School Districts" for a description of the "State Compression Percentage").
-If for the preceding tax year a district adopted an M&O tax rate that was less than its effective M&O tax rate for that preceding tax year, the district's rollback tax for the current year is calculated as if the district had adopted an M&O tax rate for the preceding tax year equal to its effective M&O tax rate for that preceding tax year.
+If for the preceding tax year a district adopted an M&O tax rate that was less than its effective M&O tax rate for that preceding tax year equal to its effective M&O tax rate for that preceding tax year.